-We have developed this exposition for ‘scoring an aesthetic encounter’ with the multimodal — visual, textual, sonic, performative — findings from the artistic research project Choreo-graphic Figures.
-We have modelled the exposition on the experimental score system developed within our research project, for organising our process of aesthetic enquiry through the bringing-into-relation of different ‘practices’ and ‘figures’.
+We have developed this exposition for ‘scoring an aesthetic encounter’ with the multimodal — visual, textual, sonic, performative — findings from the artistic research project Choreo-graphic Figures: Deviations from the Line.
+We have modelled the exposition on the experimental score system developed within our research project, for organising our process of aesthetic enquiry through the bringing-into-relation of different figures and practices.
 The ‘score’ is intended to be played: the reader is invited to ‘dive in’ and experience our research process by navigating their own route through the content presented (→ Play the Score), with this → Find Out More section operating in support with a contextualising function.

-Our aim is not to present an exhaustive account of this project.1 Rather, we seek to test the specificity of this online context for extending our investigation through the questions: How can we create a digital archive capable of reflecting the durational and relational aspects of the research process, a mode of online dissemination that communicates the liveness or vitality — the energies and intensities — of collaborative live exploration?
+In this exposition, our aim is not to present an exhaustive account of the Choreo-graphic Figures.1 Rather, we seek to test the specificity of this online context for extending our investigation through the questions: How can we create a digital archive capable of reflecting the durational and relational aspects of the research process, a mode of online dissemination that enacts something of the liveness or vitality — the energies and intensities — within collaborative live exploration?
 Beyond the limitations of the static two-dimensional page, how can an enhanced digital format enable a non-linear, rhizomatic encounter with artistic research, where findings are activated and navigated, interacted or even played with as a choreo-graphic event?
-Our exposition tests how our permutational score system might operate within an online environment, as a device for endlessly (re)organising our research materials to reflect the contingency of the research process itself.
+However, our research focus is not one of trying to capture and communicate the live experience as it was, as it happened — for the document always, inescapably mediates the live experience, is always ‘something other’.2

-The research catalogue is approached as a collaborative tool, its limitations and affordances enabling us to share our research in different ways to other publication formats, creating the conditions for an alternative experiential encounter with our work other than through live participation in or engagement with the actual research process itself.
+By sharing our research through its various documents our intent is not to undermine the experiential encounter with the live process itself, but rather to consider how the performing document could have a liveness of its own, always evolving, always in transition.
+Less an indexical record of ‘being there’, the performance document is approached as a malleable material that can be dislocated from the originary historical context, to be brought into new configurations, re-encountered each time anew.3 The research catalogue is approached as a collaborative tool, its limitations and possibilities enabling us to share our research in different ways to other publication formats, creating the conditions for an alternative experiential encounter with our work other than through live participation in or engagement with the actual research process itself.
 Our exposition is not just documentation — not simply the evidencing of what ‘has been’.
 Neither is it an iterative account of our evolving methodology, nor solely a discursive rationale.
-We respond to theorist Dieter Mersch’s call for artistic research to ‘show’, to reveal the “‘work in the work’, the ‘becoming’ of the processes themselves.”2 We ask: How can we show our research rather than tell?
+We respond to theorist Dieter Mersch’s call for artistic research to ‘show’, to reveal the “‘work in the work’, the ‘becoming’ of the processes themselves.”4 We ask: How can we show our research rather than tell?
 How can we present rather than represent — how can we perform, enact and activate our research findings within this online context?

 FIGUR(ING) > < PRACTICES > < SCORE

-* Practices: In conjunction, we have developed a set of ‘practices’ for sharpening, focusing or redirecting attention towards both the event of figuring and the emergence of figures (→ Introduction to Practices, → Index of Practices, → Practices of Attention, → Practices of Notation, → Practices of Conversation, → Practices of Wit(h)nessing).
+[ii] Practices: In conjunction, we have developed a set of practices for sharpening, focusing or redirecting attention towards both the event of figuring and the emergence of figures (→Introduction to Practices, → Index of Practices, → Practices of Attention, → Practices of Notation, → Practices of Conversation, → Practices of Wit(h)nessing).

-* Score: Our research process has further involved the creation of an innovative permutational ‘score system’ — which forms the basis of this exposition — as a research tool or apparatus, for bringing-into-relation the various practices and figures that we have developed during the Choreo-graphic Figures project, a device for foregrounding the process of artistic compositional decision-making as a live event.
+[iii] Score: Our research process has further involved the creation of an innovative permutational ‘score system’ — which forms the basis of this exposition — as a research tool or apparatus, for bringing-into-relation the various figures and practices that we have developed during the Choreo-graphic Figures project, a device for foregrounding the process of artistic compositional decision-making as a live event.

 THE PLAYING IN PRACTICE